 2. Coconut Oil Bath

 This process helps to heal eczema in hard to reach places like back or buttocks.
+It also provides relief from itching, irritation and inflammation.

 - Fill your bathtub with lukewarm water.